MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-event-hub.md

 * A [KQL database](create-database.md)

 > [!WARNING]
-> Your data mustn't be behind a firewall.
+> Your event hub mustn't be behind a firewall.

 ## Set a shared access policy on your event hub